Here’s How to Fall Back Asleep After Waking Up in the Middle of the Night

-“Middle of the night insomnia is often caused by emotional distress, anxiety, or a busy mind.
+“Middle of the night insomnia is often caused by emotional distress, anxiety or a busy mind.
 Throughout the night, we go into sleep cycles.
 As we go into each cycle, we wake up a little, but typically don’t remember, and fall back asleep.
 If you are stressed out, those wake-ups can become a full awakening, and your mind gets very busy,” explains Rachel Ross, a certified sleep consultant with the Family Sleep Institute.
 If you’re frequently waking up in the middle of the night, Ross recommends making your bedroom soothing and dark.
-“Even if you’re a shift worker, keep it quiet, and comfortable.
+“Even if you’re a shift worker, keep it quiet and comfortable.
 You have to work with what you have.
 If you live in a noisy city, and can’t sleep through it, white noise is helpful.
 A fan works just fine, or you can try a white noise machine that includes nature sounds.
 You can also try earplugs, and an eye mask, if there is too much ambient light in the middle of the night,” she adds.
-(Check out these sleep sound machines for a good night’s sleep.)

 One, two, three, sleep!
 Not

 If waking up in the middle of the night feels a lot like your brain has a mind of its own, you’re right.
 According to the National Sleep Foundation, insomnia is the inability of the brain to stop being awake.
 Wondering how to fall back asleep?
-Don’t just lie there, do something soothing, suggests Ross.
-“Try deep breathing, relaxation exercises, or soothing music.
+Don’t just lie there; do something soothing, suggests Ross.
+“Try deep breathing, relaxation exercises or soothing music.
 If you have a snoring partner, place a white noise machine on your side of the bed.
 And never, ever, have an alarm clock facing you while you’re trying to sleep,” she says.
-If it’s really hard to get your brain to rest, go to a chair, and read, but do not turn on all the lights.
-And absolutely, do not start an activity, that will wake you up even more, like watching the news on TV, she says.
-(Here’s what sleep doctors do to get a better nights sleep.)
+If it’s really hard to get your brain to rest, go to a chair and read, but do not turn on all the lights.
+And absolutely do not start an activity that will wake you up even more, like watching the news on TV, she says.

 Eliminate your after-dinner drink

-Alcohol is a depressant known for making people fall asleep (or pass out) quickly but it may also be the reason you’re up during the second half of the night, when sleep should be its deepest, according to the NSF.
-Alcohol is disruptive to REM (rapid eye movement) sleep.
-REM is the dream cycle and may be restorative to both body, and brain.
+Alcohol is a depressant known for making people fall asleep quickly, but it may also be the reason you’re up during the second half of the night when your sleep should be its deepest, according to the NSF.
 “I always thought that having a late-night drink would help me sleep, but I started to notice it backfiring,” says Suzanne Miller, a busy attorney and mom to two teens.
 “On nights when I had a few glasses of wine, I would find myself staring at the ceiling at 2 a.m.
 I started to replace alcohol with chamomile tea and found that I was calmer and better able to sleep.
 I also wake up feeling less dehydrated, and more refreshed,” she adds.
 If you wake up in the middle of the night, don’t use alcohol as a sleep aid.
 Try sipping some water, or have a cup of herbal tea instead.
-(Here’s more on how to sleep through the night.)

 Need another reason to stop smoking?
 Here it is

 You already know that smoking is bad for your health, but did you also know it may adversely affect your natural circadian rhythm, making it harder to stay asleep?
-Smokers have a greater risk of developing the heavy-snoring disorder of sleep apnea, they sleep more lightly than non-smokers, and they wake up more frequently in the middle of the night, according to the NSF.
-Skimping on sleep has been linked to multiple diseases, including diabetes, heart disease, obesity, and depression.
+Smokers have a greater risk of developing the heavy-snoring disorder of sleep apnea, they sleep more lightly than non-smokers and they wake up more frequently in the middle of the night, according to the NSF.
+Skimping on sleep has been linked to multiple diseases, including diabetes, heart disease, obesity and depression.
 If you’re looking for another reason to quit, consider it found.
-Talk to your doctor about strategies to help you quit, and never reach for a cigarette in the middle of the night—smoking in bed is a major fire hazard.
-When you quit smoking, it’s normal to experience temporary insomnia.
-Hang in there, and calm your middle-of-the-night mind with visions of a healthier you.
-This may calm you down, making it easier to fall back asleep.
-(This simple trick will make you fall asleep in 60 seconds or less.)
+Talk to your doctor about strategies to help you quit, and remember that it may briefly get worse before it gets better: temporary insomnia is a common side effect of nicotine withdrawal.

 Bore yourself sleepy